Modular quantum key distribution setup for research and development applications: Acknowledgments

-The support from Ministry of Education and Science of the Russian Federation in the framework of the Federal Program (Agreement 14.582.21.0009, ID RFMEFI58215X0009) is acknowledged.
-We thank the organizers of the 25th Annual International Laser Physics Workshop (Yerevan, July 11-15, 2016) for kind hospitality.
+The early stage (2015-2017) of the present work on prototyping the device has been supported by Ministry of Education and Science of the Russian Federation in the framework of the Federal Program (Agreement 14.582.21.0009, ID RFMEFI58215X0009).
+The advanced post-processing procedure and the implementation of the decoy-state protocol is supported by the Russian Science Foundation under Grant No. 17-71-20146 (work of V.E.R., E.O.K., V.L.K., Y.V.K., and A.K.F.).